 The manufacturers from Southeast Asia or Taiwan are the main competitors of the Group.
 The main competitors of the VCM plate include Cheung Woh, KOBAKIN, Interplex (originally named as Amtek), CFTC and NHK Spring, the main competitors of the stamping assembly of the hard disk drive include IPT and NHK Spring.
 Because the stamping assembly of the hard disk plant has the high requirements -- high precision and high cleanliness, the entry threshold is high and the hard disk drive manufacturers rarely introduce and develop the new suppliers.
 The good and stable product quality is more important than the price competition.
 Based on slowdown of the hard disk shipment, the assembly suppliers have also begun to further merge, and the supply chain is also expected to be adjusted.
-With changing market environment and increasing demand of data center, the design of top and bottom plate of voice coil motor tends to have thicker materials and complicated design, which have promoted the threshold and technology of component suppliers.
+With changing market environment and increasing demand of data center, the design of top and bottom plate of voice coil motor tends to have thicker materials and complicated design, which have promoted the threshold and technology of component suppliers and correspondent orders will be centered on more competitive component suppliers.

-(2) Medical consumable industry

-A. Development trend of Medical consumable industry
+- (2) Medical consumable industry - A. Development trend of Medical consumable industry